sdsc-ordes/tripsu/README.md

   [`release.yaml`](.github/workflows/release.yaml) pipeline.

 **Note: If the release pipeline fails, you can just run this same command again.
-Also rerun it when you made a mistake, it will cancel the current release.**
+Also rerun it when you made a mistake, it will cancel the current release (works also when `--amend`ing on the current commit)**